acastroLML/pipeline_zenpli/README.md

 upper_outer_fence = round(Q75+10*(IQ),2)

 For example, if the data is out of the outer fence it is considered an extreme outlier and can be modified to the outer fence value.

+In the parallel processes the data is not modified with the purpose of avoid conflicts but the processes defines rules according to their respective task.

+- The rules resulting in each process are communicated by a JSON format that it is consolidated when the 3 processes are finished.

+- The info contained in that JSON or python dictionary its recovery to make the imputations and handling the outliers in the main thread of the pipeline.

+The next steps are sequentials and use all the scripts submitted.

 from scaling_variables import scaling